• Skip to primary navigation

 Are you hitting your macros, exercising, and still not seeing the fat loss or muscle gain results from your diet?
 It could be that you are not getting the recommended 7-9 hours of sleep per night.

-Most of us know the basics of fat loss and muscle gain.
-Minimize sugar and junk foods in favor of eating more vegetables, lean proteins, healthy fats, and complex carbohydrates.
-Exercise regularly and try to move as much as possible throughout the day.
-But did you know that a lack of sleep could be undermining all these efforts?
+If you’ve minimized sugar and junk foods in favor of eating animal meats and fats plus exercise regularly and try to move as much as possible throughout the day, then a lack of sleep could be undermining all these efforts as well.
 Here are some of the effects caused by not getting proper sleep.

 Increase in Leptin and Ghrelin (hunger hormones)